advanceditin/WindowsGPOConsolidationViewer/README.md

 # WindowsGPOConsolidationViewer
-This is a python application with GUI designed to allow the user to safely review GPO settings and identify potential conflicts
+This is a python application with GUI designed to allow the user to safely review GPO settings and identify potential conflicts (same settings with different values)

 TLDR - How-to-use
 **Pre-requisite: you must have Python installed on your PC to run this tool